-While Koreans back home battled piercing winds and heavy snows that froze the entire nation, West Africa was blessed with warm winds and the equatorial sun.
-When I stepped off the plane in Dakar, the sons and daughters of Africa welcomed me with great enthusiasm, even taking my hand with tears of joy.
+While Koreans back home battled freezing winds and heavy snow, West Africa was blessed with warm breezes and the equatorial sun.
+When I stepped off the plane in Dakar, the sons and daughters of Africa welcomed me with great enthusiasm, holding my hands with tears of joy.